dmlogic/community-contributions/user-stories/As the developer.md

 So that email is sent from the appropriate account

 # Done

+✅ I need to review query logs and optimise where necessary 👍 As I've seen some hints of repetition

 ✅ I should remove unwanted default Breeze endpoints and markup 👍 So that unwanted functionality is not present